 In a recreational boating accident, many legal issues will arise.
 Liability, or fault, will be a

-insurance coverage.
-Is there marine insurance, and if there is, does it cover the injury or
+coverage.
+Is there marine insurance, and if there is, does it cover the injury or injuries of the

-injuries of the accident victims.
+accident victims.
 Surprisingly, marine insurance is not mandatory.
-See
+See Basics of Marine

-reliable logs are not kept?
-Gathering evidence may require detailed investigation and
+logs are not kept?
+Gathering evidence may require detailed investigation and reconstruction

 Just as a good investigation will include physical evidence, it must include testimonial

 evidence.
 This will require interviewing the operators, passengers, or eyewitnesses on

 shore.
 This can be done through a deposition, where the witnesses answer questions